ian8500/Plane-Spotter/docs/aircraft-database.md

 - `AIRCRAFT_FEED_MAX_RESULTS`
 - `AIRCRAFT_FEED_TIMEOUT`

 Adjust `AIRCRAFT_FEED_MAX_RESULTS` if you want to prefill the database with a larger slice of the fleet for autocomplete in the logbook.
+Set it to `0` (or a negative number) to remove the cap entirely and import the complete feed.
+You can also pass `--limit 0` to the sync commands when you only want the full world fleet for a single run without changing your environment configuration.

 ## Verifying the Data